cran-task-views/Environmetrics/Environmetrics.md

     to extreme value theory
 -   `r pkg("extRemes")`

+See also the `r view("ExtremeValue")` task view for further information.

 #### Phylogenetics and evolution

 Packages specifically tailored for the analysis of phylogenetic and